top of page

 My apologies to the Charlotte's Web fans, but I wanted to fit in pork on Wednesday and could not come up with another "W" word.
 Please enjoy my lighthearted humor!

-For "Thirsty" Thursday night, I've taken creative liberties with the name.
-It means anything that swims ...aka, fish, shrimp, etc. (I'm not sure though...
+For "Thirsty" Thursday nights, I've taken creative liberties with the name.
+It means anything that drinks or swims ...aka, fish, shrimp, etc. (I'm not sure though...
 Do fish drink?
 Or does a shrimp swim??)
 Nonetheless, leftovers are then ready to roll for Fish Taco Friday.
-Next, our Friday nights continue to be an experiment with the "Frites" which I've not yet fully mastered, but the name fits, so I carry on.
+Next, our Friday nights continue to be an experiment with the "Frites" which I'm trying to master; but the name fits, so I carry on.
 I am also attempting Sweet Potato Fries for a healthier option.

 And finally, Saturday!
 Whether you're single or a family, this is one of my favorite nights.
 It allows you to think of a country you'd like to visit and then have fun finding a new recipe! -Or you can cheat a little and simply have fun food like Pizza (Italy)... or Frankfurters (hotdogs) of Germany!
 We've been using riced cauliflower to save carbs, so this is sometimes our Chinese Food night.
 I once made Polynesian BBQ and picked up some $4 tropical looking flowers from the grocery store to decorate the kitchen.
 Regardless of how you spiff it up, if you don't have plans to go out for the weekend, this is a fun, budget-friendly way to make Saturday night special... even if you're home alone.
 Bon appetit!